- 6 boneless chicken thighs

-- Melt the butter in the bottom of a large ovenproof skillet over medium heat.
-Place the chicken breast in the skillet skin-side down.
+- Melt the butter in the bottom of a large oven-proof skillet over medium heat.
+Place the chicken thighs in the skillet.
 Cook for about 4 minutes to brown.
 Flip the chicken over.

 - Add onion slices and minced garlic and cook for a few minutes, until the onion is just tender.

 - Stir in the lemon juice, olives, and broth.
 Bring to a simmer, and continue to cook for 5-10 minutes.

 - Transfer pan to the oven, and bake uncovered for about 15 minutes, until the chicken is cooked through and the juices have reduced.

 - Season with pepper.